-DEER WINTERING AREA: The area of land as defined by the provincial Department of Conservation for the protection of white-tailed deer.
+DEER WINTERING AREA: The area of land as defined by the Province of Manitoba for the protection of white-tailed deer.

-DETRIMENTAL: Undesirable or harmful as determined by the Selkirk and District Planning Area Board.
+DETRIMENTAL: Undesirable or harmful as determined by the Red River Planning District Board

 DEVELOPMENT: (a) means the construction of a building on, over or under land; (b) a change in the use or intensity of the use of a building or land; (c) the removal of soil or vegetation from land; and (d) the deposit or stockpiling of soil or material on land and the excavation of land.